 - 1. The following policies shall be followed in processing the nomination forms of candidates for the grade of Fellow: - a.
-Prior to the Annual Meeting, the Executive Director shall prepare copies of the nomination papers and all supporting statements and forward them to each member of the Panel of Fellows.
-During the Annual Meeting of the SOCIETY the retiring chair of the Panel of Fellows shall call a meeting of the members of the Panel of Fellows, including retiring members, holdover members, and newly appointed members, to discuss the nominees for whom nomination papers have been filed not later than 45 days prior to the said Annual Meeting.
-Any nominations made subsequently shall be held over for discussion by the Panel of Fellows at the time of the next succeeding Annual Meeting and dated as of that year. - At the close of the said meeting of the Panel of Fellows, the retiring chair shall turn over all papers to the newly appointed chair, who shall be responsible for transmitting them to the Executive Director. - b.
+Nomination deadline is January 15.
+The Executive Director shall prepare copies of the nomination papers and all supporting statements and forward them to each member of the Panel of Fellows.
+The chair of the Panel of Fellows shall call a meeting of the members of the Panel of Fellows, to discuss the nominnations. - b.
 In the event a nominee is not elected, the nomination will be considered by four additional consecutive Panels of Fellows, after which the papers will be destroyed.
 A renomination will be considered as though it were a nomination presented for the first time.

-Each member of the Panel of Fellows shall return to the chair, by four months following the Annual Meeting of the SOCIETY, the names of the nominees the member considers fully qualified for Fellowship, arranged in the order of the Panel member's respective preference for them.
+Each member of the Panel of Fellows shall return to the chair, by the established deadline each year, the names of the nominees the member considers fully qualified for Fellowship, arranged in the order of the Panel member's respective preference for them.
 Each Panel Member shall destroy all nomination papers and supporting statements in their possession.
 The chair shall select from a preferred list not over 20 nominees receiving the highest rating by the members of the Panel of Fellows.
 The chair may, when so instructed by a majority of the Panel of Fellows, select additional nominees for a supplemental list when an analysis of the ratings by the members of the Panel of Fellows indicates that more should be included.

-The chair of the Panel of Fellows shall send the list, or lists, of the selected nominees to the President, together with all supporting papers in connection with all nominations, not later than five months following the Annual Meeting.
+The chair of the Panel of Fellows shall send the list, or lists, of the selected nominees to the President, together with all supporting papers in connection with all nominations, by the established deadline each year.

 The President shall submit the list, or lists, of the selected nominees to the Board of Directors at its next succeeding meeting for election.
-The lists must be voted upon not later than four months before the Annual Meeting succeeding the Annual Meeting at which the nominees were discussed by the Panel of Fellows, and the action shall be transmitted promptly to the chair of the Panel of Fellows.
-If no meeting of the Board of Directors is scheduled prior to that date, the President shall submit the lists to the Board of Directors by letter or electronic ballot not later than five months before the next Annual Meeting.
 The nominees elected by at least a two-thirds affirmative vote of the entire Board shall be notified by the Executive Director and their acceptance secured.
 They shall be elevated to the grade of Fellow at the next Annual Meeting.